pikvm/pikvm/pages/edid.md

 EDID is information about the video modes supported by the video capture device.
 In the case of Pi-KVM, this is an HDMI CSI bridge.
-Usually, you don't need to change this, since the default configuration is quite flexible, but sometimes, for example for strange UEFIs/BIOSes, this may be necessary.
+Usually, you don't need to change this, since the default configuration is quite flexible, but sometimes, for example for strange UEFIs/BIOSes, this may be necessary (the [story](https://github.com/pikvm/pikvm/issues/78)).

 The EDID is stored on the Pi-KVM in the file `/etc/kvmd/tc358743-edid.hex`.
 If you write new data there, it will be applied on the Pi-KVM reboot.